Rct567/FrequencyMan/README.md

 ]
 ```

 For every **language data id** defined, a directory should exist (although it could be empty).
 In the example above, `\user_files\lang_data\en_medical` should exist.
-If it does not exist, you will be prompted to automatically create one with a default word frequency file shipped with FrequencyMan.
+If it does not exist, you will be prompted to automatically create one with a [default word frequency list](#word-frequency-lists) shipped with FrequencyMan.

 Two different types of files can be placed in a **language data id** directory:
 - __word frequency lists__: A text or csv file with words sorted to reflect the word frequency (in descending order).
 Only the position is used, not the (optional) word frequency value.